 This Example is intended to help you compare the costs of investing in the Fund with the cost of investing in other mutual funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then hold or redeem all of your shares at the end of those periods.
 The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
+The operating expense limitation agreement discussed in the table above is reflected only through September 30, 2026.
 Although your actual costs may be higher or lower, based on these assumptions, your costs would be: